status-im/nimbus-eth2/docs/the_nimbus_book/src/troubleshooting.md

 ```
 ### noCommand does not accept arguments

-When starting nimbus and you get,
+If, on start,  you see
 ```The command 'noCommand' does not accept arguments```
 Make sure that your command line flags are in the format of `--foo=bar`, `--baz`, or `--foo-bar=qux`.